Even though southern Germany's Romantic Road might these days be more well-known, the German Alpine Road is the older of the two tourist trails.

 Emperor Maximilian of Bavaria is supposed to have taken a trip around the middle of that century very similar to the tour as it stands today.
-(Although without the major attractions of castles Neuschwanstein, Linderhof and Herrenchiemsee, which were all built later by his son!)
+(Although without the major attractions of Neuschwanstein Castle, Linderhof Palace and Herrenchiemsee Palace, which were all built later by his son King Ludwig II!)

-And one assumes in those days that the route would have been by horse or horse and carriage.
+And one assumes in those days that the route through the German Alps would have been by horse or horse and carriage.